jpmorganchase/fusion-java-sdk/README.md

 * _downloadPath_ - Configures the path where distributions should be downloaded to.
 Defaults to "downloads"
 * _singlePartUploadSizeLimit_ - Max size in MB of data allowed for a single part upload.  if 32MB was the max size then 32 would be provided.
 Defaults to 50.
 * _uploadPartSize_ - Upload part chunk size.
 If a value such as 8MB is required, then client would set this value to 8.
 Defaults to 16MB.
-* _maxInFluxDataSize_ - Max in flux data to be read at a given time.
-Use this to protect data read to heap during upload.
-If a value such as 100MB is required, set to 100.
-Defaults to 500MB.
 * _uploadThreadPoolSize_ - Size of Thread-Pool to be used for uploading chunks of a multipart file.
 Defaults to number of available processors.
 * _downloadThreadPoolSize_ - Size of Thread-Pool to be used for uploading chunks of a multipart file.
 Defaults to number of available processors.
 * _digestAlgorithm_ - Digest algorithm used by fusion to verify the integrity of upload/downloads.
 Defaults to SHA-256.